 Orijen and Nature’s Variety (and some of the other more expensive brands), rely on legumes like lentils and chickpeas as a source of carbs.

-These are much gentler on a dog’s stomach than grain, which can cause bowel irritation.
+These are much gentler on your dog’s stomach than grain, which can cause bowel irritation.

 Again, this is a rough guide only, and you should not follow the advice slavishly.
-Overfed puppies are prone to diarrhea, obesity, and too-rapid growth.
+Your overfed puppy will be prone to diarrhea, obesity, and too-rapid growth.

 Following Puppy Feeding Quantity Guidelines